FarronF/limerick-council-meetings/meetings/2023/12/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Adjourned Monthly Meeting of Municipal District of Adare Rathkeale - 23rd November 2023.md

  Councillor O’Donoghue referred to the recent house fire in Glenma Estate,

 Croom.
-He requested a report for the December Meeting to include (a) what are--- 8
+He requested a report for the December Meeting to include (a) what are
+---
+8

 the costs associated with housing families in emergency accommodation